 Kentucky State University

-In the last one hundred years the college evolved into a coeducational, liberal arts institution.
-It is only one of 17 national 1890 land-grant institutions and the state’s unique, educational institution serving a multiracial students body from a diverse range of economic backgrounds.
+In the last one hundred years, the college evolved into a coeducational, liberal arts institution.
+It is only one of 17 national 1890 land-grant institutions and the state’s unique, educational institution serving a multiracial student body from a diverse range of economic backgrounds.

 • College of Agriculture

 • Community and the Sciences containing a School of Agriculture, Communities, and the Environment